Oregon governor ordering teachers to return to classroom

 Portland Public Schools, the state’s largest district with 49,000 students in 81 schools, was already planning to bring elementary students back in April.
 It’s unclear whether Brown’s order will affect that timeline.

-The Salem-Keizer School District, the states’s second largest after Portland, announced Friday that it would welcome middle and high school students back to a hybrid model that combines in-person learning and distance learning starting April 13.
+The Salem-Keizer School District, the states’s second-largest after Portland, announced Friday that it would welcome middle and high school students back to a hybrid model that combines in-person learning and distance learning starting April 13.

 Elementary students in the district have already been back in class on a hybrid model.